 Companies that can get to this level of analysis will be at an important advantage.
 Most companies are not sophisticated enough to put it into practice currently.
 Dimension Data's 2017 Contact Centre Benchmark report states that 63 percent of contact centre leaders report that their systems are not integrated.
 Another 58 percent say their channels operate in silos, and 43 percent report inconsistent data across channels.

 Things to consider

 When implementing your new customer survey metrics, be sure to define scale, frequency, and exclusions.
-Putting thought into these metrics ensures you have actionable, consistent data to analyze for a given channel, and to compare across channels.
+Putting thought into these metrics ensures you have actionable, consistent data to analyse for a given channel, and to compare across channels.

 In addition, it can be difficult for companies to limit the survey to these four questions.
 This is typically the result of channel owners being vested in the current metrics and worried about losing the insight they provide.
 To overcome this resistance, we recommend considering a phased approach.
 Begin with the four recommended survey questions, and issue follow-ups as needed.
 For example, if customer satisfaction is low and verbatims do not shed light as to the reason, issue a follow-up survey to understand the key drivers.
-In the contact center, for example, this might include some of the traditional metrics like associate knowledge, courtesy, and respect.
+In the contact centre, for example, this might include some of the traditional metrics like associate knowledge, courtesy, and respect.

 Customer input is a valuable tool in helping identify opportunities to transform the customer experience in a way that increases loyalty and advocacy.
-The first step is asking the right questions, consistently, across all channels for integrated CX optimization.
+The first step is asking the right questions, consistently, across all channels for integrated CX optimisation.